Assembly Bill 890

 Once an NP submits their 103 NP application via the BreEZe online portal and identifies their attestor(s) by license number, the BreEZe system will send a system-generated email to each identified attestor.

-When the attestor(s) clicks on the link provided in the email they will be directed to an online portal where they can review the information provided by the 103 NP applicant including the area in which the 103 NP applicant is seeking certification and the number of TTP hours the applicant performed in that area.
+When the attestor(s) clicks on the link provided in the email they will be directed to an online portal where they can review the information provided by the 103 NP applicant including the number of TTP hours the applicant completed.

-The attestor can then indicate whether they approve or disapprove (or partially approve) of the 103 NP applicant’s completion of those hours under their supervision.
-Please note, in this context the term "supervision" does not require constant, direct oversight.
+The attestor can then indicate whether they approve or disapprove (or partially approve) of the 103 NP applicant’s completion of those hours.

 • Can a Doctor of Osteopathy (DO) attest to the completion of TTP hours?

-Yes, a DO that is certified in the same specialty area in which the 103 NP applicant is seeking certification as a 103 NP can attest to the completion of their TTP hours.
+Yes, a DO can attest to the completion of TTP hours.

 • Can a 103 NP or 104 NP attest to the completion of TTP hours?